 Bored dogs, when left to their own devices, find very strange things to do to pass the time.
-Eating grass is a good example of the many boredom breakers dogs like to engage in.
+Eating grass or rolling around in the grass are good examples of the many boredom breakers dogs like to engage in.

 An Anxious dog keeps eating grass as a form of comfort.
 Just in the same way that a stressed person might chew their fingernails.

 Some dogs eat grass if they feel their owners are ignoring them.
-This is a form of attention-seeking by using improper behaviour.
+This is a form of attention-seeking by using improper behavior.
 You may have seen a similar technique used by a small child.
-Children will often do something naughty to get distracted parents attention.
+Children will often do something naughty to get distracted parents’ attention.